TatuLund/vaadin-create23/README.md

   - run "mvn vaadin:run-codeserver" on a separate console while the application is running
   - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

+### Build simulated production setup with Docker

+The project root folder has Dockerfile, Dockerfile.db and docker-compose.yaml files for setting up two container demonstrator "production" environment.

+Check Dockerfile first, add your license key there into VAADIN_PRO_KEY environment variable, the license checker needs this during build time as it is using commercial assets.

+Then use command

+docker-compose build

+The building of the application container can take 5-10 minutes depending on how fast the dependencies are loaded.
+This build does not run the tests in order to speed up the process.
+The setenv.sh file in the repository is injected to the application container and has the system properties set for the production mode app.

+The other container is just Postgres database.

+Then you need to load initial data from the script in this repository, start the database container e.g. from Docker Desktop and use commands:

+docker cp vaadincreate.sql vaadin-create23-db-1:/backup/vaadincreate.sql
+docker exec -it vaadin-create23-db-1 psql -U creator -d vaadincreate -f /backup/vaadincreate.sql

+Then stop the container.

+If it works thus far, you can start the cluster using:

+docker-compose up

+If you change the application build it separately using, as the database container should not be usually rebuild unless you need to start from the scratch again.

+docker-compose build app

 ## License & Author